sylwiavargas/schedules/Mod2-individual-roadmap.md

 - Add a form and a button leading to it
 - Create a new instance of each model
 - Create an association using `collection_select`
-- Test it online: click through, create a few instances, check in `rails console` if they have been created
+- Test the create functionality online:  click through, create a few instances, check in `rails console` if they have been created

 ### 5: UPDATE functionality
 - Add `update` in controllers and routes
 - Add an appropriate form and a button leading to it
-- Test it online: click through, update a few instances, check in `rails console` if they have been updated
+- Test the update functionality online: click through, update a few instances, check in `rails console` if they have been updated

-### 5: DELETE functionality
+### 6: DELETE functionality
 - Add `delete` in controllers and routes
 - Add a form and a button leading to it
 - Delete an instance using a `button_to`
-- Test it online: click through, update a few instances, check in `rails console` if they have been deleted
+- Test the delete functionality online: click through, update a few instances, check in `rails console` if they have been deleted

 ### 7-8: auth or clearing up blurry parts